aschrein/aschrein.github.io/_posts/2019-08-01-re2_breakdown.markdown

 I couldn't find any material on RE Engine on the internet, so everything here is an (hopefully)educated guess.
 I'm covering about 90% of the frame structure here and just the general gist of the algorithms.
 It's really difficult to cover more as it would require more experience than I have and time to reverse engineer the shaders.

-As always, check out cool links at the bottom and don't forget to reach out if you find any mistakes or suggestions.
+As always, check out cool links at the bottom and don't forget to reach out if you find any mistakes or have suggestions.
 I really like learning from the feedback.

 ## Table of content
 * this unordered seed list will be replaced